 If you’re interested in employing the services of a professional accountant to manage your sole trader Self Assessment for you, talk to Crunch!

-When you sign up to a CrunchONE for Sole Traders accountancy package, your first Self Assessment submission with us is completely free of charge.
-From then on, we can take the stress and complexity of Self Assessment submission of your hands for as little as £140+VAT.
+When you sign up to a Sole Traders accountancy package, your first Self Assessment submission with us is completely free of charge.
+From then on, we can take the stress and complexity of Self Assessment submission of your hands.
+And did you know that accountancy fees are claimable expenses?
+This is just one way we can help you reduce your tax bill!
+Our Chartered certified accountants will always make sure that you're being as tax efficient as possible so that you keep more of your hard-earned money.

 For more information, head over to our Pricing page, or give one of our friendly experts a call for a free consultation.